Dorothy Heathcote saw the need for a “core” to drama work, to maintain a sense of “internal coherence.”

 My choices are very open on what I choose to be the next stage.
 Sometimes I can see it; the children giving it to me.
 I'm always inventing to suit them ...
 But the central purpose still would hold.

-In this video (below) from 1984, Dorothy talks about the importance of "sequencing."
+In the second video, from 1984, Dorothy talks about the importance of "sequencing."

 She was working with some boys on a drama which centred on a group of ancient trees in a village.
 The children had a task, to sort out accommodation in the village for an expected influx of visitors.
 But as Dorothy explained: “I can't introduce them to accommodation problems if they don't know the limits of the accommodation available in the village.”
 This was a question of “sequencing”: there has to be a “journey” towards knowledge, and steps along the way.